jose-barata/space-x/README.md

 # SpaceX App

-This is a create React application that consumes data from the SpaceX public API.
-The application retrieves historic and future SpaceX launches and presents them in a list view.
+- This is a create React application that consumes data from the SpaceX public API.
+- The application retrieves historic and future SpaceX launches and presents them in a list view.
+- Code challenge for xDesign, starter code provided and typescript not required.

 The API documentation is available from:
 Postman - [https://docs.spacexdata.com](https://docs.spacexdata.com/)